 Because you can build trust with the visitor.

 If you help them on their journey, they’re much more likely to think of you when it comes to actually purchasing.

 This type of search can help you improve your lead generation by providing useful content that helps the visitor on their journey.

-Usually blogs posts, reviews, comparisons, inforgraphics, interactive guides and inspirational blogs are the ideal type of content for this audience.
+Usually blogs posts, reviews, comparisons, infographics, interactive guides and inspirational blogs are the ideal type of content for this audience.

 Less sales push.
 More assistance.

 These are the searches you want to appear for.

 At this stage, visitors have made their decision.
 They know the type of product they want and the specification it needs to be.

 Let’s go back to our TV example.

 They’ve checked out a few options, and have decided that they’d like something to fill a gap in their TV stand – so it needs to be a 55 inch.